Dadpops/robofriend/README.md

 }
 ```

-Card List Component to populate Cards with contacts from database.
-At the moment it is currently using a predisposed list of names
+---Card List Component to populate Cards with contacts from database.
+At the moment it is currently using a predisposed list of names:
 ```javascript
 const CardList = ({ robots }) => {
     return (